Monday, May 18, 2015

 So instead I sulk and wallow;

-A bitter pill that’s mine to swallow.
+a bitter pill that’s mine alone to swallow.

 Last year, I went on a Hawaiian hike.

-Seemed a fitting way to celebrate my tyke.
+It seemed a fitting way to celebrate my tyke.

 Today seems so much harder.